How to Automate Client Reporting as a Virtual Assistant (2026)

 What the Free Tier Includes

 The 20 built-in Google connectors cover every data source most VAs work with: GA4, Google Ads, Google Sheets, Search Console, YouTube Analytics, BigQuery, and more.
 Standard scheduled email delivery of report snapshots is also included free.
-For independent VAs using Google Sheets as the central data hub (populated via Zapier or Make), the free tier is sufficient with no exceptions.
+For independent VAs using Google Sheets as the central data hub (populated via Make or Zapier), the free tier is sufficient with no exceptions.

-Basic Setup: Google Sheet → Looker Studio Dashboard
+Basic Setup: Google Sheet → Data Studio Dashboard

-- Go to lookerstudio.google.com and sign in with your Google account
+- Go to datastudio.google.com and sign in with your Google account

 - Click Create → Report